 Livia Foldes: NSFW Venus

-Livia Foldes questions how computers are taught to see and interpret bodies and identities.
+Livia Foldes asks how and why machines are taught to understand and misunderstand our bodies and identities.

 An image of a room with white walls, orange curtains, a bed with blue sheets and a person digitally removed